Global Cell & Gene Therapy Sector on Pace for Annual Records in Product Approvals and Financings, Says Alliance for Regenerative Medicine

-GLOBAL CELL & GENE THERAPY SECTOR ON PACE FOR ANNUAL RECORDS IN PRODUCT APPROVALS AND FINANCINGS, SAYS ALLIANCE FOR REGENERATIVE MEDICINE

-ARM’s H1 2021 Report Chronicles ‘A Year of Firsts’ For The Advanced Therapies Sector
+ARM’s H1 2021 Report Chronicles ‘A Year of Firsts’ For The Regenerative Medicine Sector

-Four new Advanced Therapy Medicinal Products (ATMPs) – cell, gene, and tissue-based therapies – have already received regulatory approval in 2021.
+Four new regenerative medicine products – cell, gene, and tissue-based therapies – have already received regulatory approval in 2021.
 With decisions still expected on six others, the number of total approvals could surpass the record of nine set in 2016.

 Gene therapies/gene-modified cell therapies are especially positioned for a record-breaking year.
 Three of the four new products approved so far in 2021 and four of the six remaining regulatory decisions this year are in this category, making it almost certain it will exceed the record of three approvals set in 2017.